rockharshitmaurya/OneCode/README.md

 4. Start the development server: `npm start`
 5. Open your browser and visit: `http://localhost:3000`

-Note: Make sure you have MongoDB installed and running locally or update the connection details in the server configuration.

-## Usage
+## Usage 📝

 1. Visit the CodeOne application in your browser.
 2. Sign up or log in to your account.
 3. Create a new collaborative coding session or join an existing session.
 4. Share the session link with other participants.
 5. Start coding together in real-time!
-Changes made by any participant will be instantly reflected for others.
+Changes made by any participant will be instantly reflected for others. 💻🔗🔄

-## Dependencies
+## Dependencies 📦

 CodeOne relies on the following dependencies: